BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 Section 3 - Members Retain Right to Present Positions

 Notwithstanding any provisions, each member agency shall retain the right to present its own position on any issue provided that it clearly represents such position as its own position and not the position of NASWA.

 An annual membership fee shall be fixed by the membership at a membership meeting.
 Any proposal to change the annual membership fee shall be presented to the members at least thirty (30) calendar days prior to a full membership meeting and voted upon at a membership meeting.
 Voting shall be in accordance with Article 2, Section 6.

 Each state shall pay only one annual membership fee for members, whether they are from one, or more than one, agency.

-If a state fails to remit the full amount of its annual membership fee on or before the Annual Meeting, it neither shall be permitted the rights and privileges of a member, nor shall its representatives be permitted to hold office or serve on a committee until such payment is made.
+If a state fails to remit the full amount of its annual membership fee within 90-days of notice, it neither shall be permitted the rights and privileges of a member nor shall its representatives be permitted to hold office or serve on a committee until such payment is made.

 Section 1 - Annual Budget.

 There shall be an annual budget submitted by the Association’s President and Chief Executive Officer, recommended by the Treasurer, and approved by two-thirds of the Board of Directors at the meeting immediately preceding the Annual Conference.
 “Annual budget” means the total revenues NASWA receives and the total costs NASWA incurs for labor, membership services, meetings, administration, and indirect charges and all other costs related to these items.
 The annual budget must clearly separate all revenues, cost reimbursements and costs from grants, contracts or other reimbursements and all funds restricted for use by the Association.
 The fiscal year shall begin on October 1 of each year.